CRETE · GREECE

 Older than Greece.
 Wilder than the postcards.

 Pink-sand bars and turquoise lagoons.
-Knossos, Spinalonga, the Samaria gorge.
-Raki and olive oil and the long way through the mountains.
+Knossos, Spinalonga and the Samaria gorge.
+Raki, olive oil, and the long way through the mountains.

 Three things you’ll only see on Crete.